 Ida Johnson Thorberg died on September 9, 1949.
 She is buried beside her husband, who died on 2 February 1929, in Mandan's Union Cemetery.

 This biography is based entirely on the entry for Mrs. Thorberg in the Morton County Roots published in 1976 by the Morton County Historical Society.
+Our thanks to Bob Barr for sharing the portrait of Mrs. Thorberg from his collection.

 The MHSoc's museum and office is located at 3102 37th St; PO Box 98; Mandan, ND 58554 Contact us at email@example.com or leave message at (701) 663-5200